AlistairBoettiger/Protocols/Hybridization.md

 All steps are carried at room temperature, unless indicated otherwise.
 Conduct all RNaseA work such that RNase A does not contaminate work areas and equipment.

 ### Sample fixation
-  1. Prepare a sample of tissue culture cells adhered at desired confluency to a coverslip.
+  1. Prepare a sample of tissue culture cells adhered at desired confluency to a coverslip (polylysine coating of the coverslip may be necessary to ensure cells adhere properly, depending on the cell line).
   2. Gently rinse cells with 1X PBS by briefly immersing coverslip in a small petri dish containing the buffer and then placing into a fresh, dry petri dish.
-  3. Immediately add enough freshly prepared fixation solution to cover the cells and let stand for 10 minutes.
+  3. Immediately add enough freshly prepared fixation solution (5% PFA in PBS) to cover the cells and let stand for 10 minutes.
   4. Remove fixation solution and rinse the sample once or twice with 1X PBS.

 ### Sample permeabilization